Virtualization Suggestions

 Content (uncheck both the flashback and enable archive boxes).

-24. Since we’re going to keep the SGA size to a minimum,
+24. Since we’re going to keep the SGA size to a

 make sure to use the Oracle version’s automatic memory allocation